elastic/beats/CONTRIBUTING.md

 Some of the Beats might have extra development requirements, in which case you'll find a CONTRIBUTING.md file in the Beat directory.

+We use an [EditorConfig](http://editorconfig.org/) file in the beats repository to standardise how different editors handle whitespace, line endings, and other coding styles in our files.
+Most popular editors have a [plugin](http://editorconfig.org/#download) for EditorConfig and we strongly recommend that you install it.

 ## Update scripts

 The Beats use a variety of scripts based on Python to generate configuration files